-3-2-17 Water hazard or Penalty Areas (Yellow/Red)
+3-2-17 Water hazard or Penalty Areas (frontal - Yellow and lateral - Red)

 A "water hazard" is any part of the course marked as such with yellow or red stakes and/or lines of the same colors on the ground.
 The penalty area may or may not consist of water or waste area as defined by the committee.